pub struct BootstrapProcManager { /* private fields */ }Expand description

 'life0: 'async_trait,

-Launch a new proc under this BootstrapProcManager
+Launch a new proc under this BootstrapProcManager.

-Spawns the configured bootstrap binary (self.program
+Spawns the configured bootstrap binary (self.program) in a

 fresh child process.
 The environment is populated with